2025 NRL Grand Final: Regular season

 Despite beginning the season by winning four games in a row, halfway through the season saw Brisbane floundering in eleventh place, with a 5-7 win loss record, losing six of their next seven games.
-With the constant disruptions throughout the middle part of the season, including a PCL injury for fullback Reece Walsh, an injury for Hunt, along with Ezra Mam's suspension due to an off-field offence, and Martin Taupau being fired by the club due to defamatory posts directed at Maguire, Brisbane struggled for cohesion throughout middle of the season due to the constant forced changes in their lineup.
-Round 23 saw the first of three showdowns against Melbourne, with Brisbane's struggles going from bad to worse, with Reynolds, Mam and Selwyn Cobbo all sustaining injuries, leaving Brisbane with only 14 players by the end of the match, as Melbourne held the team try-less for the first time since 2021.
+There were constant disruptions throughout the middle part of the season, including a PCL injury for fullback Reece Walsh, an injury for Hunt, along with Ezra Mam's suspension due to an off-field offence, and Martin Taupau being fired by the club due to defamatory posts directed at Maguire.
+Due to the constant forced changes in their lineup, Brisbane struggled for cohesion throughout middle of the season.
+Round 23 saw the first of three showdowns against Melbourne, saw Brisbane's struggles going from bad to worse, with Reynolds, Mam and Selwyn Cobbo all sustaining injuries, leaving Brisbane with only 14 players by the end of the match, as Melbourne held the team try-less for the first time since 2021.
 In addition, both Reynold's and Mam's injuries coincidentally occurred during the same play.
-With both halves out, coach Maguire made the decision to switch Billy Walters into the five-eighth position for the first time in his career, while Hunt once again found himself in the halfback role to fill in the space, Walsh remaining as fullback after returning from injury and Patrick Carrigan would take over as captain, decisions that would turn Brisbane's season and form around.
-This combination would continue to deliver great results for Brisbane into the final quarter of the season, as they developed into a force to be reckoned with and were suddenly in contention for a top four position at the end of the season.
+With both halves out, coach Maguire made the decision to switch Billy Walters into the five-eighth position, while Hunt once again found himself in the halfback role to fill in the space, Walsh returning as fullback after injury and Patrick Carrigan would take over as captain, decisions that would turn Brisbane's season and form around.
+This combination would continue to deliver great results for Brisbane into the final quarter of the season, developing into a force and were suddenly in contention for a top four position at the end of the season.

-In the lead up to the final game of the season against Melbourne, Walsh was embroiled in a social media controversy, videoing himself drinking toilet water to aid in recovery from training two days after winning against the Cowboys.
-Brisbane released a statement in response to the media storm that the video caused, stating it was nothing more than a prank and the toilet in question was newly installed inside Walsh's home, while also advising the public to not follow Walsh's advice in using toilet water to aid training recovery.
-In their rematch against Melbourne, only a month after their previous match resulted in injuries to Mam and Reynolds, it was Walsh, despite the controversy surrounding him in the lead up, who led the team in a 30-14 victory which included Walsh completing two tries, a try-saving tackle, was the designated kicker due to Reynolds absence and a 40/20; with 22 points scored by Brisbane coming from Walsh.
-This result moved Brisbane to 4th on the ladder, confirming them as the fourth seed heading into the finals series.